Single Sign-on Setup

 Okta

-Contact Zivver at enterprise@zivver.com if your organization wants to set up an SSO link with an IdP for which a manual is not yet available.
+Contact Zivver at enterprise@zivver.com if your organization wants to set up an SSO link with an unsupported IdP.

 External access

-Not all IdPs can be accessed externally, that is, from outside the company network.
-An IdP in the cloud can of course be accessed regardless of location.
-To use Zivver, it is important that the IdP can be accessed externally.
-Users can log in anywhere (at home or on the road) in the Zivver WebApp, the Zivver Mobile App (for Android/iOS) and the Zivver Outlook Web Access Add-in.
+Some IdPs cannot be accessed externally, from outside the company network.
+Cloud-based IdPs can be accessed from anywhere.
+To use Zivver, the IdP must be externally accessible.
+Users can log in via the Zivver WebApp, the Zivver Mobile App (Android/iOS), and the Zivver Outlook Web Access Add-in.

 Note

-If the IdP cannot be accessed externally, users can log in to Zivver only internally.
-This is because password login is not allowed for user accounts while SSO is active.
-Administrator accounts are allowed to log in externally with a password.
+If the IdP cannot be accessed externally, users can only log in to Zivver internally.
+Administrator accounts can still log in externally with a password.

 Note